 The previously limited personnel resources hampered the Department's ability to investigate UAD sites in a timely manner which resulted in an overwhelming backlog of unresolved complaints.
-With the additional funding created by the SWRMMA, the Department now has adequate resources to investigate potential UAD sites in a timely manner and the Department has eliminated the backlog of unresolved complaints.
+With the additional funding created by the SWRMMA, the Department now has better resources to investigate potential UAD sites in a expeditious manner and the Department has eliminated the backlog of unresolved complaints.
 Numerous enforcement actions have been taken against responsible parties which have required these sites be properly remediated and closed.
-To date, since the passage of the SWRMMA in 2008, more than 1,810 UAD's have been remediated by responsible parties subject to enforcement actions issued by the Department.
+To date, since the passage of the SWRMMA in 2008, more than 1997 UADs have been remediated by responsible parties subject to enforcement actions issued by the Department.